fingolfin00/docker-forcepoint-vpn/README.md

         VPN_USERNAME=<your-CMCC-username>
         VPN_PASSWORD=<your-CMCC-password>
     ```
-    And update the .env file with the VPN username only:
+    And update the .env file with the VPN username and the custom docker root password:
     ```env
         VPN_USERNAME=<your-CMCC-username>
+        DOCKER_ROOT_PWD=<pick-a-pwd>
     ```

 3. Build the Docker image in the working folder: